Sunday, November 25, 2007

 As an impressionable kid, I respected adults who publicly affirmed beliefs in something higher than party politics.
 A sincere allegiance to core principles will always trump those screaming people wearing funny hats at the party convention, or so I believed.

 Now in my late forties, I'm often skeptical of the "I-vote-for-the-person-not-the-party person."
 Why?
-Unless one has a record of voting for both Republicans and Democrats, or a history of supporting third party candidates, the party-less advocate makes a politically safe and meaningless proclamation.
-True Independents exist to be sure and they may be the most noble voters of all, but nobility is by definition....a rare attribute.
+Unless one has a record of voting for both Republicans and Democrats, or a history of supporting third party candidates, it is hard to believe.
+True Independents and Centrists might be the most noble voters, but nobility is by definition....a rare attribute.